Updated September 7, 2018 with additional members added to the Carnivora.

 So is this homology?
 Or homoplasy?

 Do unrelated aquatic mammals converge on so many traits that they are difficult to phylogentically separate from one another?
 Or are workers putting too much emphasis on the teeth of mammals while overlooking the ‘big picture’?
 In other words, can a Carnivoran lose its carnasial tooth and still be considered a Carnivoran?
+(Think about the walrus!)
 At this point, Palaeosinopa has the opportunity to nest with non-placental eutherians in the LRT, but it does not do so.
 It nests within the Carnivora — but very few molar traits are employed.
 AND I’ve got nothing more primitive than non-placental Eutheria that looks anything like Palaeosinopa…yet.
-[Remember, Monodelphis does NOT have a pouch].

 The other big question is